 This Facility Plan recommends improvements to intersections and crossings for the existing and proposed bikeways and multi-use trails.
-This Facility Plan recommends the construction of 15 1625 grade-separated crossings, improvement of one-16 mid-block crossings, and the improvement of 879691 existing intersections.
-The cost for these proposed intersection and crossing improvements based on the assumptions described above is \$2124,880,000 \$26,560,000 \$40,010,000.
+This Facility Plan recommends the construction of 15-16 grade-separated crossings, improvement of one-16 mid-block crossings, and the improvement of 8796 existing intersections.
+The cost for these proposed intersection and crossing improvements based on the assumptions described above is \$2124,880,000 \$26,560,000.

 Funding available over the next 20-50 years will not be sufficient to construct all of the proposed projects and intersection improvements.
 The list of projects and improvements that this Facility Plan recommends should be used as guidance for the City when planning future work and/or requesting funding to expand the City's roadway system.
-The City should complete a detailed study and prioritization plan to address the 87-91 intersections enhancements and 16 enhanced signal locations that were identified in the engineering study associated with this Facility Plan as well as additional intersections and mid-block crossing locations identified by GABAC and GARTC.
+The City should complete a detailed study and prioritization plan to address the 87 intersections that were identified in the engineering study associated with this Facility Plan as well as additional intersections and mid-block crossing locations identified by GABAC and GARTC.